Waters1993/javascript-forkify-webApplication/README.md

 | Bookmark recipes   | Display list of all bookmarked recipes        |
 | See my bookmarks when I come back later   | Store bookmark data in the browser using local storage.<br>On page load, read saved bookmarks from local storage and display        |

-## Implemented Features
-- **Search**: Users can search a key word or ingredient.
-The results controller queries the API and renders the results to the screen.<br>
-- **Pagination**: Results are rendered using pagination.
-Each page renders 10 new recipes from the search results.<br>
-- **Recipe View**: Displays additonal recipe information such as ingredients, an example image, and the link to the original recipe.<br>
-- **Update servings**: Automatically updates the required quantites for each ingredient when serving size is adjusted by the user.<br>
-- **Bookmarks**: Allow users to mark their favourite recipes.
-Bookmarked recipes can be viewed and accessed in the bookmarks dropdown.

 ## JavaScript concepts and techniques used
 - Event Propagation: Bubbling and Capturing